 Liberty Global is actively engaged in significant public policy debates throughout our markets.
 Liberty Global is committed to engaging regulators and government officials in an ongoing, constructive dialogue in order to position the Company for future growth and provide the best possible service to our customers.
 In particular, we strive to make meaningful contributions to advance the leading issues in the public policy community where the governance of modern communications networks is continually evolving.
 In almost every country where we operate, Liberty Global has dedicated public policy and government affairs resources which are firmly rooted in the local community.
 We have dedicated government relations offices in Brussels and Berlin.

 Liberty Global Policy Series

 The Liberty Global Policy series to date comprises eight studies.
-All studies can be downloaded here.
 The research program was initiated in 2005, the year that Liberty Global was established, and is designed to provide forward-looking thought-leadership on the strategic themes that shape competition and structure, business opportunities and conduct in our sector internationally.

 In addition to the Policy Series, Liberty Global commissions reports to address strategic policy issues at the European level, which position cable as key investor in digital infrastructure and increase awareness of its impact.
 These reports contribute to pending policy and regulatory debates at EU level as well as key national debates in the markets where we operate.